 It's a push-pull for manufacturers and other B2Bs.
 They must be available for purchase-ready buyers once budget freezes are lifted, yet flexible enough to lean into faster buying cycles for businesses with immediate needs.

 While COVID-19 is certainly a major factor, it's not the only one shaping B2B buyer preferences.
 B2B sales and marketing teams need to be well-informed so as to foster proactive and valuable relationships.

 6 Key Takeaways on B2B Buyers & Their Preferences

-We’re going to review seven of the best findings from the 2018 Buyers Survey Report in this blog post and provide some takeaways that you can use this to improve your B2B buyer operations from a sales and marketing perspective.
+We’re digging into six of the best findings from the 2020 B2B Buyers Survey Report to provide some takeaways that you can use this to improve your B2B buyer operations from a sales and marketing perspective.

 2. The Time Required to Research Purchases Has Increased

 A whopping 77% of buyers report they spend more time researching purchases compared with 2019.